furious-programming/TreeStructInfo/README.md

 The main advantage of using referencing attributes is to increase the readability of the configuration files in text form, by separating their definition beyond the main body of the tree.

-The line with the declaration of referencing attribute must contain only the keyword `&attr` and the name of the attribute:
+The line with the declaration of referencing attribute must contain only the keyword `ref attr` and the name of the attribute:

 ```
-&attr Name
+ref attr Name
 ```

 The attribute declaration may be located inside the main body of the tree, as well as inside the body of the referencing child node.

-The definition must contain the same keyword `&attr`, the same name as in the declaration and the value:
+The definition must contain the same keyword `ref attr`, the same name as in the declaration and the value:

 ```
-&attr Name "Value"
+ref attr Name "Value"
 ```

 The definition of the referencing attribute must be located outside the main body of the tree and outside the body of the referencing child node.